 In response, and for the first time since the enactment of the Family Law Act in 1975 (Cth), the [then] Turnbull Government instructed the Australian Law Reform Commission (ALRC) to complete a reevaluation of the Act.
 The Commission’s report, due in March 2019, will consider what changes to the system are necessary, particularly to address issues of family violence and child abuse, as well as meeting the general and modern needs of the Australian community.
 The release of the report may also potentially affect the current legislation within the Family Law Act 1975 (Cth), and therefore affect how family law matters are dealt with in the system.

 Outgoing Chief Justice of the Family Court John Pascoe has also called for a Royal Commission, should the ALRC report not fully address the issues that are currently facing the courts.
-Pascoe cited a rise of violence against children, mental health issues and substance abuse cases as some of the reasons for his comments.
+Pascoe cited a rise in violence against children, mental health issues and substance abuse cases as some of the reasons for his comments.
 Pascoe added that “tinkering” to the system over the years has only added to its complexity, unpredictability and cost.

 A brief overview of previous changes to the system: how did it get to this point?

 In 2006, major amendments were made to the Family Law Act 1975 (Cth), however many complained that the issue of family violence was still not being properly addressed.
-These complaints resulted in the reinforcement of legislative provisions, requiring the judicial officer to decide with which parents (or other party) a child is to live and spend time which balanced the need to protect both adults and children from violence while allowing parents to continue a relationship with both the child and the other parent.
-However, the legislation was highly criticised for lacking provisions which specified the priority of protection from harm over shared parenting.
+These complaints resulted in the reinforcement of legislative provisions, requiring the judicial officer to decide with which parents (or other parties) a child is to live and spend time which balanced the need to protect both adults and children from violence while allowing parents to continue a relationship with both the child and the other parent.
+However, the legislation was highly criticised for lacking provisions that specified the priority of protection from harm over shared parenting.

 In response, the Family Violence: Best Practice Principles and the Best Practice Guidelines: for lawyers doing family law work, were released to help guide decision-makers on family violence and abuse.